Nomination Deadline: February 1, 2019

-The Canadian Association for Computer Science/Association informatique canadienne (CACS/AIC), the organization of Canadian academic computer science Departments, and its replacement organization CS-Can/Info-Can are offering up to three annual prizes to top young computer science academic researchers within 10 years of finishing a Ph.D.
+CS-Can/Info-Can, the Canadian academic computer science organization, is offering up to 3 annual prizes to top young computer science academic researchers who are within 10 years of completing their Ph.D.

-A candidate for these prizes must hold a full time appointment in the Computer Science Department of a Canadian University, must have finished their Ph.D. no earlier than July 1, 2006, and cannot have already been awarded the CACS/AIC Outstanding Young Computer Science Researcher prize.
-Note: parental leave taken for child bearing and rearing, or medical leave, is not counted as part of the ten-year period; in such situations appropriate evidence should be supplied by the nominator or the Chair.
+A candidate for these prizes must hold a full time appointment in the Computer Science Department of a Canadian University, must have finished their PhD no earlier than July 1, 2008, and cannot have already received the Outstanding Young Computer Science Researcher prize.
+Note: parental leave taken for child bearing and rearing, or medical leave, is not counted as part of the 10 year period; in such situations appropriate evidence should be supplied by the nominator or the Chair.

 Candidates cannot apply on their own behalf, but must be nominated by a member of the Canadian computer science academic community.
 The nomination must be endorsed by the Computer Science Department Chair at the candidate’s university.
 All submissions should be fully electronic in a generally accessible format such as PDF.

 - a description of the nominator (one paragraph) that fully identifies the nominator

 (including postal and e-mail address) and briefly outlines the nominator’s relationship to